The Driver's Handbook

 Carrying your licence

-- learner's permit
+- hold a learner's permit

-- provisional licence
+- hold a provisional licence

-- probationary licence
+- hold a probationary licence

-- a licence that allows you to drive and you are driving a vehicle with a GVM of greater than 4.5 tonnes
+- hold a licence that allows you to drive and you are driving a vehicle with a GVM of greater than 4.5 tonnes

-- interstate or foreign licence.
+- hold a interstate or foreign licence; or

 You must carry your licence when driving and show it to a Police Officer when asked.